BerkeleyLab/Bedrock/build-tools/newad.md

                         Outputs generated address map header file -r REGMAP, --regmap REGMAP
-                        Outputs generated address map in json format -l, --low_res         When not selected generates a seperate address name for each -m, --gen_mirror      Generates a mirror where all registers and register arrays with size < 32are available for readback -pl, --plot_map       Plots the register map using a broken bar graph -w LB_WIDTH, --lb_width LB_WIDTH
+                        Outputs generated address map in json format -l, --low_res         When not selected generates a separate address name for each -m, --gen_mirror      Generates a mirror where all registers and register arrays with size < 32are available for readback -pl, --plot_map       Plots the register map using a broken bar graph -w LB_WIDTH, --lb_width LB_WIDTH